This information applies in Scotland

 There are several specialist organisations which can help abusive people who want to stop being abusive.
 Some are self help groups run by others who have had experience of abusive behaviour, others may be run by trained counsellors.
 It may also be possible for you to get help through your GP.

 Scotland's Domestic Abuse and Forced Marriage Helpline is available 24 hours a day and can provide confidential information and support by telephone or by email to anyone affected by domestic abuse.
-Calls to the helpline are not recorded on telephone bills.
 Information on the website is available in different languages.